3 Bold Marks of Betrayal

 3) The process of betrayal is fatal.

-But betrayal doesn’t have to be final.
-The free will of the betrayer can stop his or her sinful intent.
+Betrayal doesn’t have to be final.
+The betrayer’s free will can stop his or her sinful intent.
 Within the process, a pattern develops.
 The betrayer will independently operate outside of recorded group decisions or the protocol of conventional thought.
 They repeatedly oppose righteous leadership and seek to usurp what does not belong to them.

 A betrayal leads to fatality because it is a sin.
 Sin steals, kills, and destroys.
-Once the betrayal has taken place, trust erodes, and it can take a very long time to rebuild.
+Trust erodes once the betrayal has occurred, and it can take a very long time to rebuild.
 In some cases, it will never return to its former state.

 Within the Gospel narrative, there is a tale of two betrayals.